Zakaria Hawsawi: Al-Raed

+Al-Ahli (Loan)

 On 1 September 2025, Hawsawi joined Al-Ahli on a one-year loan.

+Hawsawi was part of the Al-Ahli squad that won the 2025-26 AFC Champions League Elite Final, helping the club secure back-to-back continental titles.
+Known for his aggressive defending, physical duels, and versatility across the back line, Hawsawi contributed important defensive performances throughout the tournament despite receiving a red card in the final against Machida Zelvia.

 International career

 Hawsawi earned his first call-up for the Saudi Arabia U23 national team during the 2021 Islamic Solidarity Games.
 He made 4 appearances throughout the competition as the Green Falcons finished in second place, earning a silver medal.

 On 31 October 2022, Hawsawi was called up to the senior Saudi Arabia national team.
 He made his debut on 6 November 2022 in the friendly match against Iceland.